Repair Work

 As a person who lives off-grid with an old truck and older boats, I’ve often found myself crawling, squirming, or otherwise maneuvering into tight spaces within their mechanical anatomy in order to repair something or other that has chosen NOW to reach the state we commonly refer to as FUBAR.
 I find that my personal experiences often get reflected in my writing.

-If there was a sixteenth hell in Voryn, I imagined it would be as hot as the Foalen’s engine room.
-I could smell a sharp metallic odor, and the residual smoke in the room made the back of my throat burn.
-Lying on my side with copious quantities of sweat trickling into my eyes, I faced the right engine controls.
-Visually, I quickly scanned the components laid out in ordered rows along the face of the engine.
-It wasn’t exactly like the engines in the Foalen’s Destiny, and the component I was looking for was not immediately obvious.
-My heart was pounding in response to both fear and the tremendous heat in this tight space.
-Taking a deep breath, I forced myself to concentration on my search.
+If there was a sixteenth hell in Vorÿn, I imagined it would be as hot as the Föalen’s access compartment.
+I could smell a sharp metallic odor, and the residual smoke in the crawlspace made the back of my throat burn.
+Lying on my side with copious quantities of sweat trickling into my eyes, I faced the controls of the upper and lower right EM drives.
+Visually, I quickly scanned the components laid out in ordered rows along the faces of the two drives.
+They weren’t exactly like the drives in the Ënne, and the component I was looking for was not immediately obvious.
+My heart pounded in response to both fear and the tremendous heat in this tight space.
+Taking a deep breath, I forced myself to concentrate on my search.
 There!
 I could see it now.

-Unfortunately, the misbegotten piece of scrap was probably going to be very hot, and I hadn’t had time to search for any gloves.
+Unfortunately, the misbegotten piece of scrap was probably going to be very hot.
+I hadn’t had time to search for any gloves.
 Steeling myself, I reached out and grabbed the back of the burned out relay with both hands, giving a hard pull.
 Thankfully, the relay came loose with a snap; however, the smell of burning flesh immediately filled the hot air.
-Pain brought tears to my eyes and I nearly screamed, but I kept my jaws clamped shut.
-The last thing Dari needed right now was to be distracted by me.
+Pain brought tears to my eyes.
+I nearly screamed, but I kept my jaws clamped shut.
+The last thing Darí needed right now was to be distracted by me.
 Fumbling with my burned hands, I slammed the new relay in place, and it engaged with a comforting thunk.
 The whine of the engine quickly changed pitch, indicating that it was now operating at full power again.
 Still biting my lower lip against the pain in my hands, I felt relief flood through me.
-“Fixed,” I reported back to Dari.
-I crawled out of the engine room and staggered upright.
+“Fixed,” I reported back to Darí.
+I crawled out of the drive compartment, staggering upright.

 Once firmly back on solid ground, I frowned at the now quiescent beast, stretching out cramped muscles.
-If it had eyes, I’m sure the six-wheeled contraption would have stared back with an expression of innocent mischief.
-While I knew the transport had nowhere near the computational capacity of the Foalen’s Destiny, I wasn’t entirely convinced that it didn’t have enough to develop something of a personality.
+If it had had eyes, I’m sure that the six-wheeled contraption would have stared back with an expression of innocent mischief.
+While I knew the transport had nowhere near the processing capacity of the Ënne, I wasn’t entirely convinced that it didn’t have enough to develop something of a personality.
 It remained silent.
 I laughed, holding up my hard-won trophy.

 “You won’t be up to any tricks until I get this fixed,” I warned it.
 Entropy laughed silently back.
 I wiped the sweat off my forehead with the back of my not very clean hand.
-I was going to have to wash up before I could help Eldari with the clinic – I could feel more lubricating fluid in my hair.
+Before I could help Darí with the clinic, I was going to have to wash up—I could feel more lubricating fluid in my hair.

 I stared at the six-wheeled ground transport hulking in front of me.
 It was painted a dull brown-grey color, matt and dusty.
 Three diagonal blue stripes, the Medic’s symbol, were painted on each side.
-The transport was ancient technology, one of the many versions of combustion engines that have been invented, forgotten, and reinvented again.
-This one was a relatively efficient and non-polluting model, except for the excessive amounts of lubricant that it seemed to require.
+The transport was ancient technology, based on one of the many versions of a combustion engine that have been invented, forgotten, and reinvented again.
+This one was a relatively efficient and nonpolluting model, except for the excessive amounts of lubricant that it seemed to require.

 The transport was basically a box with wheels.
-Photoelectrochemical panels covered the top of the transport, generating hydrogen in a process similar to the electrolysis of water.
-In the rear of the transport, a series of metal-hydride containing tanks stored the hydrogen until it was required as fuel for the engine.
-This hydrogen was combusted with atmospheric oxygen in the engine, generating the power necessary to operate the vehicle.
+Photoelectrochemical panels covered the top of the vehicle, generating hydrogen in a process similar to the electrolysis of water.
+In the rear section, a series of metal-hydride containing tanks stored the hydrogen until it was required as fuel.
+Then it was combusted with atmospheric oxygen in the engine, generating the power necessary to operate the vehicle.
 The engine was located in the front of the transport, which also featured windows and the drive controls.
 An access hatch located below the front windows, propped open at the moment, permitted servicing of the engine.
 It was from out of this hatch that I’d just pulled myself.

-Entropy, as we’d humorously named the transport in response to its propensity towards increasing chaos, remained silent, its combustion engine unable to function without the part that I held.
-Transports were rare now on Davandria, and I knew we were lucky to have one.
+Entropy, as we’d humorously named the vehicle in response to its propensity towards increasing chaos, continued to remain silent, its combustion engine unable to function without the part that I held.
+Transports were rare now on Davandrïa, and I knew we were lucky to have one.
 However, most of them, like Entropy, were old and constantly requiring repair.
-Luckily, when we acquired Entropy, we’d also gotten a good selection of spare parts.
+Fortunately, when we’d acquired Entropy, we’d also gotten a good selection of spare parts.
 With some luck, we had a replacement for the piece I held.
-But that would be tomorrow’s work … right now I needed to get cleaned up and help Dari pack up the equipment from the clinic, which would be closing soon.
+But that would be tomorrow’s work … right now I needed to clean myself and help Darí pack up the equipment from the clinic, which would be closing soon.

 2 thoughts on “Repair Work”